Rajoy's risky bet on Spanish economic recovery

 Senior members of the socialist government of Jose Luis Rodriguez Zapatero say Rajoy is making the same mistake as the former premier and will regret it sooner or later.

-While any backlash may jeopardize Rajoy's bid for re-election in 2015, the socialist opposition still has to capitalize on the PP's falling popularity as it is still perceived as mainly responsible for Spain's slump.
+While any backlash may jeopardise Rajoy's bid for re-election in 2015, the socialist opposition still has to capitalise on the PP's falling popularity as it is still perceived as mainly responsible for Spain's slump.

 Corruption scandals have also crushed faith in both of Spain's two major parties and angered Spaniards suffering high unemployment, spending cuts and tax hikes.